-EAST ASIAN MEDICINE PRACTITIONERS
+EAST ASIAN MEDICINE PRACTITIONER

 Erin was graduated from Bastyr University in 2007 with the degree of Master of Science in Acupuncture.
 While in school, Erin completed clinical rotations at Harborview Hospital in the Chronic Fatigue/Fibromyalgia Clinic, the International Clinic, and in the HIV Clinic.
 She also completed internships at the Caroline Downs Family Medical Center, Highpoint Medical Clinic, and Bastyr Center for Natural Health.

 Immediately upon graduating, Erin was invited to join the practice of Candace Burnikel at Dancing Turtle Acupuncture.
 Throughout her 4 years of working at this flourishing clinic, she treated a wide range of complaints including autoimmune diseases, neurological conditions, migraines, digestive complaints, pain management, female health, and psycho-emotional disorders, to name a few.
 She is very grateful to have had 4 years of substantial clinic work directly after graduating which prepared her for giving high quality care for over 10 years in her own practice at Blue Peacock Acupuncture.

 Erin provides gentle and effective acupuncture treatments with a focus on pain management, headaches, digestion complaints, fatigue, and stress/anxiety issues.
 Erin is committed to ongoing continuing education in Traditional Chinese Medicine to enhance her knowledge and remain up to date with new and emerging information.
 She prefers to focuses her studies on acupuncture neurology and is fascinated by the effects of acupuncture on the nervous system.
 The body's capacity to heal itself is truly phenomenal and with the use of acupuncture and Chinese medicine to stimulate the different healing mechanisms in the body, you will be on the way to feeling your very best!